5hidobu/5hidobu.github.io/_posts/2024-12-03-PEB_Walking_Injector.md

 Indicated below some of the offsets using the segment `fs`:
 1.  `FS:[0]` Points to the Current Structured Exception Handling (SEH) frame.
 This is used for managing exceptions in the current thread.
-   > :bulb: Malware also exploit this offset to do some powerfull misdirection technique as a self-defense approach to make it harder for analyst to understand the flow of the specimen's execution.
+   > Malware also exploit this offset to do some powerfull misdirection technique as a self-defense approach to make it harder for analyst to understand the flow of the specimen's execution.
 Maybe I'll write something related to this technique in the future ;)
 2. `FS:[18]` Contains the address of the TEB itself.
 This is crucial as it allows access to other thread-specific information.
 3. `FS:[20]` Holds the Process ID (PID) of the current thread's process.
 This is useful for identifying which process is currently executing.
 4. `FS:[24]` Contains the Thread ID (TID) of the current thread, allowing for thread-specific operations.